6ixthdev/alx-system_engineering-devops/0x02-shell_redirections/README.md

 2-hellofile - Prints the content of the /etc/passwd
-3-twofiles - prints the content of two files 4-lastlines - prints the last 10 lines of a file
+3-twofiles - prints the content of two files 4-lastlines - prints the last 10 lines of a file 5-firstlines - pritns the first 10 lines of a file